 - 1. Prior to the start of the quarter, 100% of any paid tuition and/or fees will be refunded; - 2.
 Withdrawal after attendance has begun, through 60% completion of the quarter, will result in a Pro Rata refund computed on the number of calendar days completed to the total calendar days in the quarter.
-Thereafter, there will be no tuition refund and the College will have earned 100% of the tuition and/or fees charged for the quarter. - Withdrawal date: The withdrawal date is the date that either of the following occur, whichever is earlier: - -The date the student notifies the College of the student's withdrawal - -The date the College terminates the student's' enrollment - Refunds will be made within thirty (30) days following determination of termination or receipt of cancellation notice.
+Thereafter, there will be no tuition refund and the College will have earned 100% of the tuition and/or fees charged for the quarter. - Withdrawal date: The withdrawal date is the date that either of the following occur, whichever is earlier: - -The date the student notifies the College of the student's withdrawal - -The date the College terminates the student's' enrollment - Refunds for students receiving federal financial assistance will be made within 45 days of termination or notification of cancellation.
+All other refunds will be made within (30) days following determination of termination or receipt of cancellation notice.